EmergentSoftware/SQL-Server-Development-Assessment/docs/findings/TableConventions.md

 UNIQUEIDENTIFIER/GUID columns should not be in a clustered index.
 Even NEWSEQUENTIALID() should not be used in a clustered index.
 The sequential UNIQUEIDENTIFIER is based on the SQL Server's MAC address.
 When an Availability Group fails over the next UNIQUEIDENTIFIER will not be sequential anymore.

-SQL Server will page bad page splits when a new record is inserted instead of being inserting on the last page.
+SQL Server will page bad page splits when a new record is inserted instead of being inserting on the last page using standard best practices for index maintenance.
 The clustered index will become fragmented because of randomness of UNIQUEIDENTIFIER.
+Index maintenance set to the default fill factor of 0 (packed 100%) will force bad page splits.

 [Back to top](#top)